Summer Holiday

 The total runtime of Summer Holiday is 108 minutes (1h 48m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.9/10, and global collection metrics, Summer Holiday stands as a challenging project for the creators.
-It remains an essential piece of the 1963 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.9/10, and global performance metrics, Summer Holiday is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1963 cinematic calendar.

 Frequently Asked Questions